 The Historic Environment Division seeks to promote the conservation of historic buildings through a range of measures.
 Technical Advice is provided through a network of area conservation architects who are happy to visit and discuss general issues with owners.
 This is supported by a number of technical publications which can be downloaded from this website.
 Funding may also be available to help with the repair of buildings through the Historic Environment Fund.

-The Division also seeks to influence the conservation of buildings through its response to Planning and Listed Building Consent consultations from District Councils.
-It also works in partnership with grant aiding bodies such as the Northern Ireland Housing Executive and the Department of Social Development to ensure that work they support to historic buildings seeks to retain and preserve the special character of this finite resource.
+The Division also seeks to influence the conservation of buildings through its responses to planning applications and Listed Building Consent consultations from District Councils.
+It also works in partnership with grant aiding bodies such as the Northern Ireland Housing Executive to seek to ensure that financial support to historic buildings seeks to retain and preserve the special character of this finite resource.

-Significant efforts have also been made over the last ten years to tackle the issue redundancy for listed buildings.
-The Built Heritage at Risk NI (BHARNI) Register highlights such structures.
-An associated project with the Ulster Architectural Heritage Society has sought to highlight the issue, work with owners to establish solutions to the issues they face and ensure that they are aware of potential means of support.
+Significant efforts have also been made over the last twenty five years to tackle the issue redundancy in listed buildings.
+The Heritage at Risk NI (HARNI) Register highlights such structures.

 Urgent Works Notices (UWN)